-Whether conducting an ultrasound for first-time parents or detecting cancer cells for creating a treatment plan, radiologic technologists play an irreplaceable role in patient care.
+Whether conducting an ultrasound for first-time parents or performing a radiologic test to help doctors detect cancer cells to create a lifesaving treatment plan, radiologic technologists play an irreplaceable role in patient care.
 Most work in hospitals and provide the imaging data physicians need to make critical healthcare decisions.
 Radiology techs need to know advanced medical terminology and be able to interact with patients to provide top-notch medical care using state-of-the-art equipment.

-You can become a radiology tech in just two years and potentially make $62,000 or more in this in-demand career.
-Keep reading to find out more about the college education and licensure requirements you’ll need to enter this rewarding field.
-You’ll also find self-assessment questions for deciding if this career is right for you and advice on how to pursue work after graduation.
+You can become a radiology tech in just two years and potentially earn $62,000 or more in this in-demand career.
+Continue reading to learn more about the educational and licensure requirements necessary for entering this fulfilling profession.
+Additionally, you’ll find self-assessment questions to help determine if this career aligns with your interests and aspirations, as well as guidance on seeking employment opportunities after graduation.

 Are You a Good Match for a Career as a Radiology Tech?

-Before starting a radiology tech program, assess if becoming a radiologic tech is right for you.
+Before starting a radiology tech program, it’s important to assess if becoming a radiologic tech is the right move for you.
 Make sure this career aligns with your interests and skills by understanding the job duties and educational and professional commitments involved.
 You’ll also want to make sure the daily tasks align with your interests, so you’ll find fulfillment in the job.
 Ask yourself these questions to help determine if becoming a rad tech is the right career choice.

 If you answered “yes” to most of these questions, a career as a radiologic technologist may be a good choice.

 Earn an Undergrad Degree from an ARRT-Approved School